igorgolub/Automation-Test-Project/README.md

   `git push origin master`

-#### Step 3: View the report
+#### Step 3: View the report after pipeline run successfully
-After commit code successful, an workflow will be triggered and run
+After commit code successful, the workflow will be triggered and run
 ![2024-04-23_19h39_39](https://github.com/camthinguyen/Automation-Test-Project/assets/17824398/2eeae2f1-ad72-4a9c-a1f4-08ce6f5d173c)

 Click link to view the action https://github.com/camthinguyen/Automation-Test-Project/actions

-The test result will be puplish on github page after run successful
+The test result will be puplished to show the test metrics
 ![2024-04-23_19h40_12](https://github.com/camthinguyen/Automation-Test-Project/assets/17824398/108ac758-2ca5-4eee-91af-f38b391e50f1)

-## Appendix
+## Appendix (for reference purpose)
-### Set up CI CD pipeline for Automation-Test-Project with github action
+### How-to set up CI CD pipeline for Automation-Test-Project with Github Actions

 #### Step 1 - Create a new public repository
 - Sign in to github https://github.com/
-- Click on button '+' and select 'New repository'
+- Click on button "+" and select "New repository"
 - Input name for repository Automation-Test-Project
-- Choose option 'public'
+- Choose option "public"
-- Click button 'Create repository' at the end of the page to create new repository
+- Click button "Create repository" at the end of the page to create new repository

 #### Step 2 - Link the Automation-Test-Project project to repository
 - Open gitbash, navigate to project folder Automation-Test-Project

 - Initialize the local directory as a Git repository.

   `git init`

 - Add the files in your new local repository.
 This stages them for the first commit

   `git add .`

   or:

   `git add --all`

 - Commit the files that you've staged in your local repository.

-  `git commit -m 'First commit'`
+  `git commit -m "First commit"`

 - Remote the local repository to the remote one

   `git remote add origin <remote repository URL>`

 - Push the changes in your local repository to GitHub.

   `git push origin master`

 #### Step 3 - Create pipeline action
 - Select to open Automation-Test-Project repository
-- Click button 'Actions'
+- Click button "Actions"
-- On the "Java with Maven" workflow, click Configure.
+- On the "Java with Maven" workflow, click "Configure"
-- Github show the workflow sample for maven project, you can change to match your workflow.
+- Github shows the workflow sample for Maven project, you can customize it to match your workflow.
 - Click Commit changes.
 The maven.yml workflow file is added to the .github/workflows directory of Automation-Test-Project repository.
-I have modified the maven.yml as below;
+I have customize the maven.yml as below;

 ```sh
 # This workflow will build a Java project with Maven, and cache/restore any dependencies to improve the workflow execution time